 Strawberries love warm weather, but scorching heat or lots of direct sun can really do damage.
 Around 85 degrees is usually perfect for strawberries, so if you have hotter days than that, consider some sort of shade for the strawberries.

 It seems pests love strawberries just as much as humans do.
-Invest in some sort of chemical bait or other pest repellent to make sure your strawberries stay fresh and uneaten (until you get to them, of course).
+One of the best tips to growing strawberries is to invest in some sort of chemical bait or other pest repellent to make sure your strawberries stay fresh and uneaten (until you get to them, of course).

 If weeds are a problem in your garden, the simplest solution is using black plastic.
 This not only helps keep the soil nice and warm for the strawberries, but it also prevents weeds and other unwanted plants from popping up around your strawberries.